WooodHead/dynamo-single-table-application/README.md

 3. get warehouse by warehouse id
 4. get order by order id
 5. get invoice by invoice id (GSI1)
+6. get product inventory by product id for all warehouses
+7. get shipments by order id
+8. get invoice by order id
+9. get products by order id

 ### Key prefixes